hmyuuu/kirin/README.md

 - [ ] Integration with MLIR (IRDL) (#293)
 - [ ] IR serialization + deserialization (#291)

+Proposal for the roadmap and feature requests are welcome!

 ## License

 Apache License 2.0 with LLVM Exceptions